Meagan Camara

 SUPERVISOR

-Meagan is an accredited counsellor, specialised child play and dance therapist, and supervisor.
-She holds a Master’s degree in Dance Movement Therapy, a Bachelor’s degree in Social and Cultural Anthropology, and a Postgraduate Certificate in Play Therapy.
-Guided by a deep commitment to honouring the body’s innate wisdom, Meagan integrates somatic, relational, and neurobiological approaches in her work with children, adults, and families.
+Meagan is an accredited counsellor, clinical psychotherapist, and supervisor.
+Guided by a deep commitment to honouring the body’s innate wisdom, she integrates somatic, relational, and neurobiological approaches in her work with children, adults, and families.

-She provides opportunities for children to develop emotional regulation, communication, social engagement, and cognitive growth through the natural language of play and movement.
-Each interaction meets the child’s nervous system with safety, curiosity, and creativity, allowing their innate potential to unfold.
-Meagan supports children experiencing challenges such as anxiety, mood concerns, selective mutism, behavioural difficulties, social skill challenges, trauma, and neurodivergent presentations, including autism spectrum disorder.
+In her work with children, Meagan supports the development of emotional regulation, communication, social engagement, and cognitive growth through the natural language of play and movement.
+With a background as a creative dance specialist in the early learning years, she has a strong understanding of how movement, imagination, and sensory exploration support emotional expression and development from infancy onwards.
+Each interaction meets the child’s nervous system with safety, curiosity, and creativity, supporting natural developmental progression.
+Meagan works with children experiencing anxiety, mood concerns, selective mutism, behavioural challenges, social difficulties, trauma, and neurodivergent presentations, including autism spectrum disorder.

-Meagan is a member of the Psychotherapy and Counselling Federation of Australia (PACFA) and provides supervision services to psychologists and counsellors seeking to deepen their understanding of play and dance therapy.
+Meagan holds a Master’s degree in Dance Movement Therapy, a Bachelor’s degree in Social and Cultural Anthropology, and a Postgraduate Certificate in Play Therapy.
+She is a member of the Psychotherapy and Counselling Federation of Australia and provides supervision to psychologists and counsellors seeking to deepen their understanding of play therapy.